mindspore-ai/docs/docs/mindspore/source_en/migration_guide/debug_and_tune.md

 #### Using the Static Graph Mode

 Generally, MindSpore in static graph mode is much faster than that in PyNative mode.
 It is recommended that training and inference be performed in static graph mode.
-For details, see [Combination of Dynamic and Static Graphs](https://www.mindspore.cn/docs/en/r1.9/design/dynamic_graph_and_static_graph.html).

 #### On-device Execution

-MindSpore provides an [on-device execution method](https://www.mindspore.cn/docs/en/r1.9/design/overview.html) to concurrently process data and execute the network on the device.
 You only need to set `dataset_sink_mode=True` in `model.train`.
 Note that this configuration is `True` by default.
 When this configuration is enabled, one epoch returns the result of only one network.
 You are advised to change the value to `False` during debugging.

 #### Using Automatic Mixed Precision